 Management Objective / Outcome Performance Target Management Action / Measure Monitoring Activity Performance Indicators Responsibility Timing and Frequency To prevent the introduction of soil pathogens to VMP areas and retained Open Space Areas No soil pathogens introduced to VMP areas as a result of construction activity Prior to entering and leaving the site, all vehicles and equipment involved in construction, clearing and weed removal works must be cleaned to remove soil and plant material (Refer to Hygiene Protocol - Appendix I).
 Implementation of Erosion and Sediment Control Plan (ESCP - Appendix D).
 The ESCP will be designed stage by stage during detailed DA.
-Daily checks of vehicles Weekly inspection records Incident reports VMP site monitoring and annual reports that assess weed cover Pre-start checklists completed Daily checks of vehicles undertaken as determined by retained records Incident reports acted on VMP site monitoring and annual reports completed • All Staff At all times
+Daily checks of vehicles Weekly inspection records Incident reports VMP site monitoring and annual reports that assess weed cover Pre-start checklists completed Daily checks of vehicles undertaken as determined by retained records Incident reports acted on VMP site monitoring and annual reports completed • All Staff • At all times

 Management Objective / Outcome Performance Target Management Action / Measure Monitoring Activity Performance Indicators Responsibility Timing and Frequency To prevent high levels of dust that may inhibit growth/health of vegetation No deposits of dust affecting plant health in VMP areas as a result of construction activity Implementation of Dust Management Control Plan (Appendix E) Dust control methods listed in the DMCP include: 1.
 Stabilised site access and egress routes 2.
 Minimise areas of bare soil (including stockpiles) wherever possible through phasing of works and covering/ stabilising with suitable materials.
-Water cart usage records Covering of haul vehicles Monitoring of stockpiles Incident reports VMP site monitoring and annual reports that assess vegetation health and condition Staff training and induction records Toolbox talks records Pre-start meetings Weekly inspection records Incident reports Construction Manager All Staff At all times To prevent the spread of litter and waste to V MP areas No litter or waste in VMP areas as a result of construction activity VMP areas are free of rubbish and waste at completion of construction The work site will be maintained free of rubbish and monitored daily to ensure compliance.
-Daily and weekly inspection of bins Incident reports Monthly audits Daily and weekly inspections undertaken Bins and waste storage units not exceeding 100% capacity Incident reports acted on Monthly audits completed VMP site monitoring and annual reports Construction Manager All Staff At all times
+Water cart usage records Covering of haul vehicles Monitoring of stockpiles Incident reports VMP site monitoring and annual reports that assess vegetation health and condition Staff training and induction records Toolbox talks records Pre-start meetings Weekly inspection records Incident reports Construction Manager All Staff • At all times To prevent the spread of litter and waste to VMP areas No litter or waste in V MP areas as a result of construction activity V MP areas are free of rubbish and waste at completion of construction The work site will be maintained free of rubbish and monitored daily to ensure compliance.
+Daily and weekly inspection of bins Incident reports Monthly audits Daily and weekly inspections undertaken Bins and waste storage units not exceeding 100% capacity Incident reports acted on Monthly audits completed VMP site monitoring and annual reports Construction Manager All Staff • At all times

-Management Objective / Outcome Performance Target Management Action / Measure Monitoring Activity ا Performance Indicators Responsibility Timing a and Frequency To prevent the risk of spills of hazardous materials across development site and into VMP areas No oil, fuel or chemical spills affecting VMP areas as a result of construction activity No pollution (including sedimentation) of water bodies as a result of construction activity Staff will be trained in incident response plan, including spills management All hazardous material, including hydrocarbons (fuels) will be securely stored in a designated storage area away from water bodies Spill kits shall be provided, including in designated vehicles and all operators trained in their use.
-Vehicles and plant will be refuelled and serviced off site wherever practical Location of hazardous materials, storage locations and spills equipment is to be included within the Environmental Control Map Visual monitoring will be undertaken during the works to detect any fuel or chemical spills.
-If any spills / turbidity plumes are observed, works will be stopped immediately; incident response plan implemented • Incident response Plan training undertaken by all staff All hazardous materials stored in designated location Location of hazardous materials and spills equipment included on the Environmental Control Map • Construction Manager All Staff • At all times
+Management Objective / Outcome Performance Target Management Action / Measure Monitoring Activity Performance Indicators Responsibility Timing and Frequency To prevent the risk of spills of hazardous materials across development site and into VMP areas No oil, fuel or chemical spills affecting VMP areas as a result of construction activity No pollution (including sedimentation) of water bodies as a result of construction activity incident response plan, including spills management All hazardous material, Visual monitoring will be undertaken during the works to detect any fuel or chemical spills.
+If any spills / turbidity plumes are observed, works will be stopped immediately; incident response plan implemented Incident response Plan training undertaken by all staff All hazardous materials stored in designated location Location of hazardous materials and spills equipment included on the Environmental Control Map Construction Manager All Staff • At all times